Hyperion (comics): Squadron Sinister

-The character battles Thor once again and encounters the Earth-712 version of Hyperion.
-He becomes involved with Thundra, but the relationship ends when she discovers a means of returning to her own dimension.
-The Earth-712 Master Menace transports Hyperion to his universe and informs him that he is an inorganic duplicate created by the Grandmaster modeled on the Earth-712 Hyperion.
-The Squadron Sinister Hyperion then impersonates the Squadron Supreme Hyperion for several weeks before dying in battle against the original.
-The Grandmaster briefly resurrects the character as part of a group called the Legion of the Unliving to combat the Avengers.
+Hyperion (Zhib-Ran) and the Squadron Sinister are assembled by the Grandmaster to battle the champions of Kang the Conqueror.
+The Avengers defeat the Squadron and the Grandmaster, with Thor trapping Hyperion in a glass sphere.
+The Squadron reappears in Defenders, where its members are reunited by Nebulon.

-A new Hyperion is made when the Grandmaster reforms the Squadron Sinister.
-He is joined by a new Doctor Spectrum (Alice Nugent, former lab assistant of Henry Pym); the Whizzer (now called Speed Demon), and Nighthawk.
-This Hyperion originated from the Microverse, as the original Hyperion had believed himself to have been.
-The Grandmaster increases the Squadron Sinister's powers and they battle the New Thunderbolts.
-Thunderbolts team leader Baron Zemo defeats the Grandmaster, and in the ensuing chaos Hyperion and his teammates scatter and escape.
+Hyperion later battles Thor once again and encounters his Earth-712 counterpart.
+He becomes involved with Thundra, but the relationship ends when she returns to her own dimension.
+The Earth-712 Master Menace transports Hyperion to his universe and informs him that he is a clone created by the Grandmaster.
+The Squadron Sinister Hyperion impersonates the Squadron Supreme Hyperion, who later kills him.
+The Grandmaster briefly resurrects Hyperion as part of the Legion of the Unliving to combat the Avengers.